Artem-Schander/L5ModularDocs/docs/usage/README.md

 <br>

 ## Good to know
-Mentionable behaviour and possible deviations to expectations.
+Noteworthy behavior and possible deviations from expectations.

 ::: tip INFO
 In most cases there is not much to consider.
 Just add files to your modules, keep the PSR-4 autoloading conventions in mind and you're good.